 Surface Laid Pipelines, as the name suggests, are Pipelines that are laid on the surface of the loose desert sand without any restraints.
 These unrestrained pipelines, unlike the other unrestrained pipelines, do not have pipe supports to restrain the displacements, hence different approaches and techniques are implemented while analyzing such lines.

-The purpose of this article is to illustrate the method to model and analyze surface laid pipelines using Caesar II and the considerations to be taken care of during the Stress Analysis.
+The purpose of this article is to illustrate the method to model and analyze surface-laid pipelines using Caesar II and the considerations to be taken care of during the Stress Analysis.

-The surface laying of the pipelines is opted by the client for Cost-benefit.
+The surface laying of the pipelines is opted for by the client for Cost-benefit.
 It saves construction costs, maintenance costs, and operational costs largely.

 Sites for Surface Laid Pipelines

-Surface laid pipelines have basically opted for the desert sites, where the pipelines are laid in the corridor from the Wellhead up to the Gathering Facility.
+Surface-laid pipelines have basically opted for the desert sites, where the pipelines are laid in the corridor from the Wellhead up to the Gathering Facility.